 What is Project 360?

 NetSuite ERP parent company Oracle announced on January 19, 2022, that it was unveiling a new dashboard — Project 360 — inside the NetSuite SuiteProjects interface.
 Project 360 is a centralized dashboard feature that compiles data and insights from the SuiteProjects regions of the cloud ERP platform.
-Project managers are clearly Oracle’s target user, although the interface offers value to individuals in other ERP roles too.
+Project managers are clearly Oracle’s target user, although the interface offers value to individuals in other roles too.